 What Is the Difference Between Steelhead and Salmon?

-More specifically, steelheads are the sea-run version of the rainbow trout (Oncorhynchus mykiss).
+More specifically, steelhead trout are the sea-run version of the rainbow trout (Oncorhynchus mykiss).

-And so, while they are genetically relatively closely related, they are nevertheless two very different species of fish.
+And so, while they are genetically relatively closely related, they are nevertheless two very different fish species.

-But it is that exact genetical relation that explains why many people easily confuse these fish, at least when they are found in saltwater.
+But it is that exact genetic relation that explains why many people easily confuse these two, at least when they are found in saltwater.